astramind-ai/PulsarUIReleases/README.md

 We're continuously working to enhance Pulsar.
 Here's a glimpse of our planned improvements:

-- Advanced model management interface
+- [ ] LoRA Extraction from the UI
-- Enhanced visualization of AI outputs
+- [ ] Image generation and voice-to-voice interaction
-- Improved integration with popular development tools
+- [ ] Improved integration with popular development tools

 ## 🌐 Stay Connected